AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/reporting-elements/filters-overview.md

 ## Create filters in the builder interface

-You can create a filter using the standard or beta builder interface in the following ways:
+You can create a filter using the standard or legacy builder interface in the following ways:

 * From scratch
 * Modify an existing filter
 * Copy an existing filter

-For information about creating a filter using the standard or beta builder interface, see [Create or edit filters in Adobe Workfront](../../../reports-and-dashboards/reports/reporting-elements/create-filters.md).
+For information about creating a filter using the standard or legacy builder interface, see [Create or edit filters in Adobe Workfront](../../../reports-and-dashboards/reports/reporting-elements/create-filters.md).

 ## Create filters using the text mode interface